Curriculum Intent Statement

 Based on their backgrounds, children arrive at school with differing levels of access to educational and cultural experience – cultural capital.
 This leads to variable levels of knowledge and understanding about the world from child to child and often distinct difference in the richness of their vocabulary.
 With the limitations of school’s time and budget, it is unfeasible to ‘plug’ this gap purely through trying to offer real life experience.
 Although educational visits and first-hand experiences remain a valuable enrichment opportunity, they can’t realistically be the single driver for helping children learn about the world and its culture.

 At West Melton Primary, we aim to provide a broad and balanced, vocabulary and language rich curriculum that meets the diverse needs of our children.
 We have created a curriculum that is bespoke to us.
 Each subject is underpinned by current research and the ambition that our children will be well-rounded individuals who are prepared for the next stage of their education.
-Our curriculum has been designed in three elements that are complimentary, but also interdependent.
+Our curriculum has been designed in four elements that are complimentary, but also interdependent.
 These are;

 - The Essentials